 NOTE: Which information that needs to be moved is an implementation option.

-3. shall enter the 'Start-stop' state and terminate the 'floor participant state transition' state machine associated with this floor participant and this session; and
+3. shall enter the 'Start-stop' state and terminate the 'floor participant interface state transition' state machine associated with this floor participant and this session; and

 4. shall enter the 'U: permitted' state as specified in clause 6.3.5.5.2.